• Skip to primary navigation

 white chocolate and Oreo fudge mixture in a Thermomix bowl.

-4. Place into the fridge to set and cut into pieces to serve.
+4. Place in the fridge to set.

 Fudge Making Tips: